-Every now and then I get an amazing letter.
+Every now and then I get an amazing letter, like about this custom hot dog cart built by Eric.
 This is more than amazing.
 Eric made my day, hell – he made my month.
 With his permission I'm sharing with you.

 I was so excited, I told my folks about the idea and they were SO supportive and excited for me.
 For the first time in years, they began to see positive change in me.
 I was excited to get up in the morning, every day was filled with hope!
 The more I researched you, your videos and others' stories of success the more settled I became that this was a viable form of employment I began forming a plan of action.
 I spent many weeks reviewing design ideas for my cart many of which came from my reserach and your website.
 California requires that I take a food handling class, which I took and passed early on (I dont think I even purchased my trailer yet, but it didnt matter – I was so excited).
 The gal leading the class worked for my county's health department.
 During one of the class breaks, I approached her, explained what I wanted to do and needed some direction about the design requirements of the cart.
 She was so helpful and even provided the contact info of a health department inspector.
 I immediately contacted the inspector and through him, I found out the design requirements for my cart and began building.

-Link to over 300 photos of Eric's hot dog cart build – below
+Link to over 300 photos of Eric's custom hot dog cart build – below

 I didnt have much money – just what I was receiving in unemployment and so after making a parts / price list, my folks provided the money I needed to get this thing built – including tools and materials.